Luxury Elite: Late Night Delight, Fortune 500, and collaborations (2013–2014)

 Lux described her following release, Rose Quartz (2013), as an "actual album."
 She said the record gave her direction, particularly its tracks "Skyscraper" and "Sparkling".
 In early 2013, her second split album was released: Late Night Delight with Saint Pepsi, the future funk pseudonym of Ryan DeRobertis.
 It established her as a prominent vaporwave artist, and was regarded as a classic of the genre.
 Adam Harper, writing for music publication Electronic Beats, chose Late Night Delight as the best vaporwave release in 2013, alongside Computer Death by Infinity Frequencies.
 A remaster including three bonus tracks was released in cassette tape.
 Lux felt her side was inferior to DeRobertis', although concluding that "it worked out for the best."
-Mac Tonight, the McDonald's mascot featured in the artwork, became a vaporwave icon; the character's actor, Doug Jones, was surprised upon discovering its impact in the genre.
+Mac Tonight, the McDonald's mascot featured in the artwork, became a vaporwave icon and one of the main examples of the movement's aesthetics; the character's actor, Doug Jones, was surprised upon discovering its impact in the genre.